 Impressive online encyclopdia and moving image educational resource from the British Film Institute

 .
 Combines the history of British film and television, through a complex strucuture based around themes, personalities, tours and special features.
 Screenonline comes with a huge number of streamed video clips, which are accessible to UK educational users only (schools, colleges and libraries).
+The site has not been added to since 2014.

 A very useful site from David Fisher on the history of the media, including motion pictures, from their historical roots to the present day.
 It includes the Chronomedia section, a timeline of key events in the development of communications media, with some detailed annotations.
 There is particular emphasis on the Brighton and Hove pioneers